top of page

 2014-2019

-The exhibition- and book project »Tracking Gandhi« is a journey to the places in India, Bangladesh, Africa and Europe that meant significant key stations or turning points in Gandhi's private and public life.
+The exhibition and book project »Tracking Gandhi« traces the locations in India, Bangladesh, South Africa, and Europe that mark significant milestones or turning points in Mahatma K. Gandhi’s private and political life.

 KRISHAK